Learning Abroad Center

 • Founded in 1451, the University of Glasgow consistently ranks as one of the UK's most highly-rated schools.

-• Students can take a wide variety of classes in a variety of disciplines available through the university.
+• Take a wide variety of classes in a variety of disciplines available through the university.
 Strengths include history, sociology, and biology.

-• Students can pursue volunteer opportunities either through campus life or independently.
+• You can pursue volunteer opportunities either through campus life or independently.
 CESP students may choose to fulfill requirements through independent research.

 Additional Options to Consider